 This book is a must for every producer (or if you are producing your film).
 Instead of wasting time on Google, every time you need something, use this up-to-date contact information for every necessary resource you need for making a professional film.

-Now, this book has more than just verified contact information for film distributors, sales agents, and producers.
+Now, The Hollywood Producers Directory has more than just verified contact information for film distributors, sales agents, and producers.
 It also contains legal forms and legal details like state tax incentives and which state offers them to help you decide where to shoot, distribution deals, etc. If you want to take your producing business seriously, take this book!

 Okay, this is not a How to’ guide book, but I believe it is a must for every serious filmmaker, explaining the foundations on which modern-western films are made today in a fast and enjoyable way.
 Easy Rider, a low-budget bikers movie, created a new Hollywood era, with its success in 1969, that started in the late 60’s up until the early ’80s.
 Those movies destroyed the old studio system and introduced the rising young filmmakers such as Coppola, Scorsese, Lucas, Spielberg, Altman, along with a new type of actors, such as De Niro, Pacino, Jack, and others.